jmiguelmangas/k8s-minikube-jenkins-stack/README.md

 This project provides a comprehensive Kubernetes-based development environment featuring:

 - **Jenkins CI/CD** with automatic plugin installation and configuration
+- **Keycloak SSO** for centralized authentication and authorization
 - **Kubernetes manifests** for multiple applications (N8N, PostgreSQL, Jenkins)
 - **Automated deployment scripts** for easy stack management
 - **Remote access configuration** for minikube clusters
 - **Persistent storage** and proper RBAC configuration
+- **OIDC integration** for all services with group-based access control

 ## 📋 Prerequisites